RSS Plugin

 };

-This configuration is the only step you need.
+This configuration is the only step for the Virtual Template method.
 If you need additional control over the template output, you can use the Manual Template method.

 Expand for full options list